 Population health - Population health has been defined as "the health outcomes of a group of individuals, including the distribution of such outcomes within the group".
 It is an approach to health that aims to improve the health of an entire human population.

-Quibble co-founder Dr. Rao's research
+Core Life co-founder Dr. Rao's research

 Public Workshop - Optimizing FDA’s Regulatory Oversight of Next Generation Sequencing Diagnostic Tests Public Workshop, February 20, 2015